 that provide a rich learning experience by bringing together video, audio, graphics, animation, and other mediums.

 At HBS, academic research and case development are connected and mutually reinforcing.
 Cases provide the opportunity for faculty to assess and develop ideas, spark insights on nascent research questions early in a project, illustrate theory in practice, and get feedback in the classroom on those very concepts.
 In addition, case writing provides faculty a means to collaborate and to develop research ideas both across disciplines and across institutions.

 Field case development is a dynamic and collaborative process in which faculty engage business or governmental leaders, sometimes working together with a colleague at HBS or at other academic institutions.
 The Case Studies for Harvard Business School brochure

 is a helpful resource to organizations interested in working with the School on a case.
 Case leads are identified based on a faculty’s teaching purpose and may arise as the result of a past relationship with an executive, a former student, or from a professor’s interest in exploring with a company’s management team a situation that would provide a meaningful learning experience.
 HBS works closely with host organizations to guarantee confidentiality.

 Field cases typically take two months to complete - from obtaining a host organization’s approval to move forward on a case, to conducting onsite interviews, and drafting a case that paints a picture of the management issue and provides a mix of real-world uncertainty and information required for decision-making analysis.

 A vast array of case-writing support is available to HBS faculty.
 Support is provided by case writers who work as individual research associates

-or are available on a project by project basis through our on-campus Global Research Group
+or are available on a project by project basis through our on-campus Case Research and Writing Group

 extensive business collection and specialist librarians comprise another invaluable research and case-writing resource.